 “Calm” is a meditation app that helps people fall asleep or simply relax through soothing stories and guided meditations.
 Perfect for the TBI survivor who struggles with anxiety or insomnia.

-26. Alexa and Google Home Devices
+19. Alexa and Google Home Devices

 Image from Amazon.com

+Virtual assistants like Alexa or Google Home can give brain injury patients more independence in their home.
 These devices can be programmed to turn on the lights, turn on the TV, play soothing music, and give reminders, such as when to take medications.
 They can even order groceries!
 An excellent gift option for brain injury patients who could just use a little extra help.

 We hope this list helps you find the perfect gift for your loved one with brain injury.